techidaily/site-games-able/source/_posts/a-selective-guide-to-exceptional-twitch-download-apps.md

 ## 3\.
 VOD Saver (iPhone or iPad)

  The VOD Saver app stands out as the best option for downloading Twitch streams on your iPhone or iPad.
-Unlike the[online video downloader tools](https://www.makeuseof.com/tag/capture-streaming-video-website-5-tools/) mentioned previously, which limit you to downloading one or three hours of content simultaneously, this app allows you to download content of any length and in any resolution, including audio-only downloads.
+Unlike the [online video downloader tools](https://www.makeuseof.com/tag/capture-streaming-video-website-5-tools/) mentioned previously, which limit you to downloading one or three hours of content simultaneously, this app allows you to download content of any length and in any resolution, including audio-only downloads.

  However, a notable drawback is the constant bombardment of ads during the download initialization process.
 You'll have to subscribe to the premium version to remove these ads.